About-France.com - the connoisseur's guide to France

 Emmanuel Macron, the youngest French leader since Napoleon, promised a new French Renaissance – the rebirth of a nation that had suffered from thirty years of relative economic and social decline.
 It was a promise that was never going to be easy to achieve.

 Back in 2014, no one outside family, friends and acquaintances, had heard of Emmanuel Macron.
-Today he is the President of France, and the youngest person to lead France since Napoleon Bonaparte.
-Like Napoleon, he has promised to make France great again – but that is where all resemblances end.
+Yet in 2017, Macron became President of France, and the youngest person to lead the nation since Napoleon Bonaparte.
+Like Napoleon, he promised to make France great again – but that is where all resemblances end.
 Macron is no Napoleon; his plan to revive France was not military nor imperialistic; it was economic social and European, and for this reason far harder to achieve.

 The fact that Macron, an outsider, won the presidential election in 2017 was just the first of many surprises.